jimmeycool/ASCII_Webcam/README.md

 ```

 ## How to run
-First down load all of the decencies:
+First download all of the pacakges:

 ``` bash
 pip install -r ./requirements.txt
 ```

-To run with defaults, just run the following file:
+To run with defaults, just run the following statement without any args:

 ``` bash
 python ascii_webcam.py